 Aiming towards highly accurate but insightful descriptions of electronic excitations, we formulate and apply electronic structure methods adapted for the condensed phase.
 Some of our favorite tools are low-energy effective theories, many-body diagrammatics, and coupled-cluster techniques.

 Timothy Berkelbach is an Assistant Professor in the Department of Chemistry at Columbia University and a Research Scientist in the Center for Computational Quantum Physics at the Flatiron Institute.
 From 2016 to 2018, he was a Neubauer Family Assistant Professor in the Department of Chemistry and the James Franck Institute at the University of Chicago.
 He received his B.A. in physics and chemistry from NYU in 2009 and his Ph.D. in chemical physics from Columbia University in 2014, where he was a Department of Energy Office of Science Graduate Research Fellow advised by David Reichman.
-Tim then spent two years as a fellow of the Princeton Center for Theoretical Science, working closely with Garnet Chan.
-Since starting his independent career, Tim has been named as a recipient of the AFOSR Young Investigator award, the Alfred P. Sloan Research Fellowship, the NSF CAREER award, the Hermann Kuemmel Early Achievement Award in Many-Body Physics, and the Presidential Early Career Award for Scientists and Engineers (PECASE).
+Tim then spent two years as a fellow of the Princeton Center for Theoretical Science, working with Garnet Chan.
+He currently serves on the Early Career Editorial Advisory Board for the Journal of Chemical Physics.

 3000 Broadway, 518 Havemeyer Hall, New York NY 10027